Visitor Information

 By Campervan/Motorhome

 Te Anau is a popular stop on South Island campervan routes.
 Several holiday parks offer powered sites.
-Freedom camping is restricted - use designated campsites only.
+Freedom camping is restricted — use designated campsites only.
 Dump stations available at holiday parks.
-Fuel stations in town center.
+Fuel stations in town centre.
 Supermarket for supplies.

 Weather & Climate